michaelakkawi/SwagLabsProductSS/README.md

 # Final Comments

-Hope this Assignment matches your expections. thank you for your consideration.
+Hope this Assignment matches your expectations. thank you for your consideration.